benopotamus/django-htmx-okayjack/README.rst

 	hx-success-trigger="open-toast-container"
 	hx-error-target="#contact-form"

-Also adds support for using *parts* (blocks) of a template in a response, rather than creating separate template files for each response type.
-And it adds PUT and PATCH support to Django as well.
+Also adds support for using *parts* (DTL blocks) of a template in a response, rather than creating separate template files for each response type.
+And it adds PUT and PATCH support to Django as well because they're fun to use 😁.

 Requirements